 An interesting alternative being researched extensively today is microwave tomography.
+Microwave imaging was however pioneered 1979 when the first microwave image of a canine kidney was shown, [3].
+But it is not until recent years that the computers have become powerful enough to make the technique viable in practice.
 From measurements on excised tissue a dielectric contrast has been observed between the healthy and malignant tissue.
-Depending on the mixture between fatty and glandular tissue in the breast the contrast varies largely between individual patients, from about 10% for a breast with a large portion of glandular tissue and up to >100% for breasts consisting of mostly fatty tissue, [3].
-In some recent clinical studies the ability to detect breast cancer tumors with microwaves have been shown, [4].
+Depending on the mixture between fatty and glandular tissue in the breast the contrast varies largely between individual patients, from about 10% for a breast with a large portion of glandular tissue and up to >100% for breasts consisting of mostly fatty tissue, [4].
+In some recent clinical studies the ability to detect breast cancer tumors with microwaves have been shown, [5].
+However further clinical studies has to be undertaken in order to get a complete picture of the potential for microwave imaging in practice.